jsfehler/pytest-splinter4/README.rst

 Automatic screenshots on test failure
 -------------------------------------

-When your functional test fails, it's important to know the reason.
+When a test fails, it's important to know the reason.
 This becomes hard when tests are being run on the continuous integration server, where you cannot debug (using --pdb).
 To simplify things, a special behaviour of the browser fixture is available,